syntactician/SNaPP/Manual/BIOPAC_HowTo.md

 1. Connect the MP150, STP-100C, four PPGED-R units, UIM100C, and four ECG100C units together, in that order.
 When completed, the units should look like this.
 ![Assembled MP150][MP150assembled]
-2. Take one of the yellow Ethernet cables and connect it to the back of the MP150 unit.
-Connect the other end to the BOX in slot 1.
-Take the other yellow Ethernet cable and connect it to slot 8.
-This cable will connect to the computer running AcqKnowledge.
+2. Connect the MP150 unit to the slot 8 of the AT-FS708 with an ethernet cable.
+Connect the Acq*Knowledge* computer to slot 1 using another ethernet cable and an ethernet to USB adapter.
 ![Attached cords][AT-FS708]
-3. To set up the BIONOMADIX, connect the lead for the heart rate measurement to the PPG input.
-Connect the leads for the EDA electrodes to the EDA input.
+3. Connect the leads for the EDA electrodes to the BioNomadix.
+4. Attach the ECP leads to the extension cord and the extension cord the ECG100C.
+5. Set the switches as pictured.
+PPG is intentionally turned off, as ECG is a more direct, precise, and reliable measurement of the same phenomena.
+6. Turn on the MP150 and AT-FS708 units.

 ## Setting up Channels